-- a) The Bachelor of the Built Environment (Architecture) is structured over three years and is strictly full time study.
+- a) The Bachelor of the Built Environment (Architecture) is structured over three years and is strictly full-time study.
 Work whilst studying is not supported by the Department.
 In order to graduate, all six semesters need to be successfully completed with all modules passed.
 All semesters are full time study. - b) Though modules are semesterised, they are only offered once per annum.
-Failing a module will require students to repeat the module in the next academic year.
+Failing a module will require students to repeat the module in the next academic year. - c) Students that select French for Sciences and Technology I as an elective must also select and successfully complete French for Sciences and Technology 2 in addition to French for Sciences and Technology I in order to qualify to graduate. - d) Students that select Mandarin for Sciences and Technology I as an elective must also select and successfully complete Mandarin for Sciences and Technology 2 in addition to Mandarin for Sciences and Technology I in order to qualify to graduate.